Hodgkin lymphoma

 - stem cell transplant — a treatment for people whose lymphoma has not responded to treatment or recurred (come back after successful treatment)

-You may be offered a combination of several treatments.
+You may be offered a combination of treatments.
 Talk with your doctor about your treatment options and their risks and benefits.

 Hodgkin lymphoma usually responds well to treatment.